davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

 #### Credits

 Adapted for use from a previous lab by America Chambers.
+Updated 2026.

 #### Lab Attendance Policies